Code of Conduct

 Either party may dissolve the relationship at any time throughout the period of the mentoring relationship with 30 days notice.

-Mentors will open and truthful with themselves and their mentee whilst participating in the mentoring relationship
+Mentors will be open and truthful with themselves and their mentee whilst participating in the mentoring relationship.

-Mentors should never work beyond the bounds of their capability, experience and expertise to the point where they do not feel confident in providing the mentee with proper support.
-Where appropriate, mentors should seek advice or refer mentees to another point of contact or enterprise support professional.
+Mentors should never work beyond the bounds of their capability.
+Experience and expertise to the point where they do not feel confident in providing the mentee with proper support.
+Where appropriate, mentors should seek advice or refer mentees to another point of contact or support professional.

 The confidentiality of the client remains paramount at all times.
-At no time will a mentor disclose any part of the relationship to any person whosoever, without the explicit agreement of the client.
+At no time will a mentor disclose any part of the relationship to any person.
+Without the explicit agreement of the client.
 Any notes or other records of mentoring sessions shall remain, at all times, the property of the client.
 They may, for convenience, be retained by the mentor but may be requested by the client at any time.

 Mentors have a responsibility to highlight any ethical issues (such as conflicts of interest) that may arise during a mentoring relationship at the earliest opportunity.